dukechronicle/chronjs/README.md

     $ export CHRONICLE_CONFIG_PROFILE=dev

+You should also specify a port for the site to run on.
+If no port is specified, the site by default listens on port 4000

+    $ export CHRONICLE_PORT=80

+If this is the production version of the site, you must specify this so that production specific settings are used (ex: aserje caching / bundling, cron jobs, off site logging)

+    $ export NODE_ENV=production

-You will most likely want to add the above to the end of your ~/.bashrc file so that these environment variables are available at all times
+You will most likely want to add the above export lines to the end of your ~/.bashrc file so that these environment variables are available at all times

 ### Start server